 And, I mean, are they even your "official" partner after one month?
 (Sorry for all of the opinions, but a month is super short in my tortoise-like dating life.)
 A lot of feelings come up within the first month of dating someone new, and one of them could definitely be love.
 However, how would you feel if your partner didn't reciprocate the love, or freaked out?

 "In general, whoever says it first is in a vulnerable position," explains Golden.
 "If you know that you are loved, it’s easier to reciprocate the sentiment."
-So, basically, if your partner has told you they love you after a month and you definitely love them too because you in one of those crazy, whirlwind, once in a lifetime things, say the goddamn words!
+So, basically, if your partner has told you they love you after a month and you definitely love them too because you're in one of those crazy, whirlwind, once-in-a-lifetime things, say the words!
 (I'm having anxiety just imagining doing this, but I'm proud of you.)

 Yeah, yeah, yeah...
 I know.
 We've all heard this one before.
-My gut, riddled with bad habits, would tell me not to say "I love you," even months in, even if my partner has already said those three little words to me.
+My gut, riddled with bad habits, would tell me not to say "I love you" one month in, even if my partner has already said those three little words to me.
 So what even is our gut feeling?
 Isn't it always littered with our old habits?

 "Ultimately, you know when it feels right," says Golden.
 "If you see yourself having a future with someone, the relationship is healthy, communication is easy, chemistry is stellar, and you’re monogamous, all signs point to a happy, healthy, and committed relationship warranting the three words."

-At the end of the day — or, month — every relationship is different.
-You've heard it all before because it's true: No two peoples' bond is exactly like the bond between two other humans on earth.
-When deciding if a month is too early to say "I love you," I think you need to ask yourself three things: "Do I want to say it?" then, "Will I regret saying?" and finally, "How upset will I be if my partner doesn't say it back to me?"
+At the end of the day — or month — every relationship is different.
+You've heard it all before because it's true: No one bond is exactly like another on earth.
+When deciding if a month is too early to say "I love you," I think you need to ask yourself three things: "Do I want to say it?" then, "Will I regret saying it?" and finally, "How upset will I be if my partner doesn't say it back to me?"

-I am sure there are beautiful relationships out there that evolved extremely rapidly, with "I love you" being said even earlier than a month in, but I also think it's very important to protect your heart, at least a little bit.
-Maybe try writing "I love you" down on a paper or doodling "Mrs. [Insert Partner's Last Name Here]" on a notebook before saying the words out loud.
-Maybe you're really in love, or maybe you're just feeling all of those f*cking awesome butterflies we get when we first fall someone.
+I am sure there are beautiful relationships out there that evolved extremely rapidly, with "I love you" being said even earlier than a month in.
+However, I also think it's important to protect your heart — at least a little bit.
+Maybe try writing "I love you" down on paper before saying the words out loud.
+Maybe you're really in love, or maybe you're just feeling all of those awesome butterflies we get when we first fall someone.